AuiDrome/auidrome/README.md

 ## Think and Shout (and dance if you want:).

-The two basic actions anybody (no matter if logged or not) can do on a drome are **to think** (great!) and **to shout** (awesome... my parents don't let me do that! :)
+The two basic actions anybody (no matter if logged or not) can do on a *drome* are **to think** (great!) and **to shout** (awesome... my parents don't let me do that! :)

-*To think* [to think ico](https://raw.githubusercontent.com/AuiDrome/auidrome/master/public/images/think.png) a name or nickname means send it to the server to share it with the people currently connected to that particular drome.
+*To think* [to think ico](https://raw.githubusercontent.com/AuiDrome/auidrome/master/public/images/think.png) a name or nickname means send it to the server to share it with the people currently connected to that particular *drome*.
 The technologies involved will be discussed later.

-*To shout* [to shout ico](https://raw.githubusercontent.com/AuiDrome/auidrome/master/public/images/shout.png) it will share it as when we think but also store it by the server in its public *tuits* file available in its root with the name *tuits.json* (for example, if we send it to drome http://otaony.com:3003 we get it into the http://otaony.com:3003/tuits.json file).
+*To shout* [to shout ico](https://raw.githubusercontent.com/AuiDrome/auidrome/master/public/images/shout.png) it will share it as when we think but also store it by the server in its public *tuits* file available in its root with the name *tuits.json* (for example, if we send it to *drome* http://otaony.com:3003 we get it into the http://otaony.com:3003/tuits.json file).

 So every *shout* is converted to a *tuit* as soon as is *"heard"* by the server.
 That means it will have its own web page where more things can be said about *"it"*.